ritikgupta47/Catch_Insect/README.md

 # Catch_Insect

-This is an impossible game to complete.
+It is impossible to win this game.